Richard Cory

 Went home and put a bullet through his head.

 "Richard Cory" is a narrative poem written by Edwin Arlington Robinson.
 It was first published in 1897, as part of The Children of the Night, having been completed in July of that year; and it remains one of Robinson's most popular and anthologized poems.
-The poem describes a person who is wealthy, well educated, mannerly, and admired by the people in his town.
-Despite all this, he takes his own life.
+The poem describes a man whose wealth and civility make him the envy of those acquainted with him; despite this, he ends up committing suicide.

 The song "Richard Cory", written by Paul Simon and recorded by Simon & Garfunkel for their second studio album, Sounds of Silence, was based on this poem.

 Context

 The composition of the poem occurred while the United States economy was still suffering from the severe depression of the Panic of 1893, during which people often subsisted on day-old bread, alluded to in the poem's focus on poverty and wealth, and foodstuffs.